Private GANs, Revisited: Frequent discriminator steps improves private GANs

 We emphasize that increasing the \emph{frequency} of discriminator steps, relative to generator steps, does not affect the privacy cost of Algorithm \ref{alg:dpgan}.
 For any setting of $n_\cD$, we perform the same number of noisy gradient queries on real data -- what changes is the total number of generator steps taken over the course of training, which is reduced by a factor of $n_\cD$.

-\paragraph{Private GANs are on a path to mode collapse.} For the MNIST results in Figures \ref{fig:mnist-fid-steps} and \ref{fig:mnist-acc-steps}, we observe that at low discriminator update frequencies $(n_\cD=10)$, the best FID and accuracy scores occur early in training, \emph{well before the privacy budget we are targeting is exhausted}.\footnote{This observation has been reported in \cite{post-gan-boosting}, serving as motivation for their remedy of taking a mixture of intermediate models encountered in training.
-We are not aware of any mentions of this aspect of DPGAN training in papers reporting DPGAN baselines for labelled image synthesis.} In fact, at $50$K discriminator steps ($\eps \approx 2.85$), $n_\cD=10$ has better FID (30.6) and accuracy (83.3\%) than other settings of $n_\cD$.
-However, these results deteriorate with continued training.
-In Figure \ref{fig:mode-collapse-example}, we plot the evolution of generated images for this $n_\cD=10$ run over the course of training and observe qualitative evidence of mode collapse, co-occurring with the deterioration in FID and accuracy observed in the first 4 data points of the $n_\cD=10$ run in Figures \ref{fig:mnist-fid-steps} and \ref{fig:mnist-acc-steps}.
+\paragraph{Private GANs are on a path to mode collapse.} For our MNIST results, we observe that at low discriminator update frequencies $(n_\cD=10)$, the best FID and accuracy scores occur early in training, \emph{well before the privacy budget we are targeting is exhausted}.\footnote{This observation has been reported in \cite{post-gan-boosting}, serving as motivation for their remedy of taking a mixture of intermediate models encountered in training.
+We are not aware of any mentions of this aspect of DPGAN training in papers reporting DPGAN baselines for labelled image synthesis.} Examining Figures \ref{fig:mnist-fid-steps} and \ref{fig:mnist-acc-steps} at $50$K discriminator steps (the leftmost points on the charts; $\eps \approx 2.85$), the $n_\cD=10$ runs (in { orange}) have better FID and accuracy than both: (a) later checkpoints of the $n_\cD=10$ runs, after training longer and spending \emph{more} privacy budget; and (b) other settings of $n_\cD$ at that stage of training.

+We attribute generator deterioration with more training to \emph{mode collapse}: a known failure mode of GANs where the generator resorts to producing a small set of examples rather than representing the full variation present in the underlying data distribution.
+In Figure \ref{fig:mode-collapse-example}, we plot the evolution of generated images for an $n_\cD=10$ run over the course of training and observe qualitative evidence of mode collapse: at $50$K steps, all generated images are varied, whereas at $150$K steps, many of the columns (in particular the 6's and 7's) are slight variations of the same image.
+In contrast, successfully trained GANs do not exhibit this behaviour (see the $n_\cD=50$ images in Figure \ref{fig:mnist-images-steps}).
+Mode collapse co-occurs with the deterioration in FID and accuracy observed in the first 4 data points of the $n_\cD=10$ runs (in { orange}) in Figures \ref{fig:mnist-fid-steps} and \ref{fig:mnist-acc-steps}.

 \paragraph{An optimal discriminator update frequency.} These results suggest that \emph{fixing other DPSGD hyperparameters, there is an optimal setting for the discriminator step frequency $n_\cD$} that strikes a balance between: (a) being too low, causing the generation quality to peak early in training and then undergo mode collapse; resulting in all subsequent training to consume additional privacy budget \emph{without improving the model}; and (b) being too high, preventing the generator from taking enough steps to converge before the privacy budget is exhausted (an example of this is the $n_\cD=200$ run in Figure \ref{fig:mnist-acc-steps}).
 Striking this balance results in the most effective utilization of privacy budget towards improving the generator.